About us

 Dr. Melina Allahverdian is a board certified occupational therapist and graduated with her doctorate in Occupational Science and Occupational Therapy from the University of Southern California (USC).
 She completed her clinical residency at the USC Occupational Therapy Faculty Practice where she trained and specialized in Lifestyle Redesign®.
 This lifestyle-based intervention focuses on supporting patients with symptom management secondary to a chronic condition.
 Melina is motivated to help individuals find balance in their lives and establish routines that help promote health and wellness in order to make space for the occupations they value most.
 Melina completed her yoga teacher training in 2017 at Power of Your Om yoga studio in Santa Barbara, California.
 She is passionate about continuing her work within the Armenian community and has volunteered with the Armenian General Benevolent Union (AGBU) in Los Angeles as well as Birthright Armenia.

-Treasurer, Speech Language Pathologist
+Secretary, Speech Language Pathologist

 California, USA